 Core Team

-Skyler Wang is an Assistant Professor of Sociology at McGill University and a Research Scientist at Meta FAIR.
-Broadly, he is an AI sociologist who interrogates the inner workings and societal impact of sociotechnical and machine learning systems.
-Using mixed-methods, experiments, and STS approaches, his research critically examines the epistemic cultures of AI and human-machine interactions in health and relational contexts.
+Skyler Wang is an Assistant Professor of Sociology at McGill University and a Research Scientist at Handshake AI.
+Broadly, he is an AI sociologist who critically examines the inner workings and social impact of sociotechnical and AI systems.
+Using mixed-methods, experimental, and STS approaches, he investigates the epistemic cultures of AI and human-machine interactions in a variety of contexts.
+His research has two primary empirical foci.
+First, he examines how digital platforms—such as network hospitality, online dating, and AI companions—shape contemporary intimacy and relationships.
+Second, he studies the rise of expert-driven AI data production (what he calls “premium labels”), examining how domain expertise translates into training data and how this process shapes both AI advancements and the future of knowledge work.

 Leo Holton